fakepixels/pace/announcement.md

 # I'm (Re)Joining Pace Capital

-## You're seeing this because you're one of the real ones.
+# You're seeing this because you're one of the real ones.

+# Press "o" to open original post in browser.

 Every morning, we wake into histories unfolding, currents of possibility quietly reshaping the future.
 We stand together at the edge of a great transformation, sensing the gathering force of change.
 This moment is thrilling and unsettling, stripping away distractions and revealing the one thing that truly matters: our infinite capacity for creation.